The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Discussion

-Although Amazon has a rigorous policy about the items sold and actively operates to ban QAnon merchandising~\cite{qanonban}, it has a less strict policy about book content.
+\textbf{Marketplace policies.} Although Amazon has a rigorous policy about the items sold and actively operates to ban QAnon merchandising~\cite{ballard2022conspiracy}, it has a less strict policy about book content.
 Quoting Amazon policies: \textit{As a bookseller, we believe that providing access to the written word is important, including content that may be considered objectionable.}~\cite{amazonbooks}.
 The combination of this less strict policy and the simplicity of self-publishing on Amazon allowed conspiracy theorists to spread their ideas and monetize through book sales.
-Indeed, nearly 50\% of the links point to books, as indicated in Appendix~\ref{subsub:appamazon}, and almost half of them include an affiliate tag.
-Looking at the most frequently occurring authors of books promoted using non-affiliate links, we discover three relatively obscure German writers: VEIBZ (3,092 occurrences), MERKSAM (1,492 occurrences), and EBURD (819 occurrences).
-Their books delve into several conspiracies with the goal of revealing the truth on subjects such as: \textit{"NASA \& Elon Musk – They lie \& cover-up", "CERN \& its satanic roots", "HAARP \& CERN use Alien Tech"}
+Indeed, nearly 50\% of the links point to books, and almost half of them include an affiliate tag.
+Looking at the most frequently occurring authors of books promoted using non-affiliate links, we discover three relatively obscure German writers: VEIBZ (3,091 occurrences), MERKSAM (1,492 occurrences), and EBURD (813 occurrences).
+Their books explore several conspiracies with the goal of revealing the truth on subjects such as: "NASA \& Elon Musk – They lie \& cover-up," "CERN \& its satanic roots," "HAARP \& CERN use Alien Tech."
+Fig.~\ref{fig:conspiracy_books} shows the cover of the three most shared books.

+Concerning the promoted items, there are also problems related to the transparency of the activity and compliance with the referral programs.
+Indeed, according to the partnership agreement of Amazon and Ebay~\cite{amazonaffiliate}~\cite{ebayaffiliate}, a partner---a participant that can generate referral links and earn commissions---has to clearly disclose their partnership.
+Moreover, near each affiliated link should be a disclosure such as \textit{"(paid link)," "\#ad," or "\#CommissionsEarned"}.
+This informs customers that there is a conflict of interest in the promoted item.